peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 ### FromBoolean
-    public static ERational FromBoolean(boolean boolValue) Converts a boolean value (true or false) to an arbitrary-precision rational number.
+    public static ERational FromBoolean(boolean boolValue) Converts a Boolean value (true or false) to an arbitrary-precision rational number.

 **Parameters:**